 Is it secure to send donated jewellery from Yeovil by post?

 Yes.
-Items are sent by Royal Mail Special Delivery Guaranteed, a tracked and insured service.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, and GoldPaid can confirm the appropriate postal option before you post.
+Items are sent by Royal Mail Special Delivery Guaranteed, a tracked and signed-for service.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, and GoldPaid can confirm the appropriate postal option before you post.

 Can we ask questions before we send anything?